 As components of scope 3 emissions, RBCIS Bank is currently measuring business travel (category 6) and investment emissions (Category 15).
-In the context of the ongoing implications due to the Covid-19 pandemic, in 2021, business travel (air, railways and car) represents a very minor component of total scope 3 emissions.

-Following PCAF's approach, the Bank calculates investment emissions for loans and investments - in the case of RCBIS, this translates mainly to capital call loans, securities, and overdrafts with SSAs, Funds, Banks and Corporates.
-Data sources considered include commercial providers such as Bloomberg, S&P or Moodys, public reports published by counterparties, OECD and governmental data to support geography based emission factors where required.
+Following PCAF's approach, the Bank calculates investment emissions for loans and investments - in the case of RCBIS, this translates mainly to fund overdrafts, Banks and Corporates, fund finance activity and covered bond positions.
+Emission data is sourced from issuing companies' public reports and commercial data providers.